NEW RESIDENTIAL ZONES

 At its meeting on 28 April 2014 Council adopted proposed Amendments C160 and C162.
-This decision concludes the Whitehorse Housing and Neighbourhood Character Review 2014 and adopts the translation of residential land into the State Government’s New Residential Zones.
+This decision concludes the Whitehorse Housing and Neighbourhood Character Review 2014 and adopts the translation of existing Residential 1 Zone land into the State Government’s new residential zones.

 Please also read through the background information and supporting documentation located on this website to understand how the process has led to this point.